-We believe that current cash and cash equivalents, cash generated from operations, and amounts available under our bank line of credit will be sufficient to meet our anticipated working capital and capital expenditure requirements for at least the next 12 months.
+We believe that our current cash, cash equivalents, cash generated from operations, and amounts available under our bank line of credit will be sufficient to meet our anticipated working capital and capital expenditure requirements for at least the next 12 months.

 General.
-In the first quarter of fiscal 2015, cash and cash equivalents decreased by \$31.0 million.
-We completed the quarter with cash and cash equivalents of \$17.2 million and working capital (defined as current assets less current liabilities) of \$72.3 million.
-The principal drivers of the reduction in cash were the payment of the majority of our fiscal 2014 performance bonuses in the first quarter of fiscal 2015 and the repurchase and retirement of 144,900 shares of our common stock during the first quarter of fiscal 2015.
+In the fiscal year-to-date period ended October 3, 2015, cash and cash equivalents decreased by \$27.2 million.
+We completed the period with cash and cash equivalents of \$21.0 million and working capital (defined as current assets less current liabilities) of \$77.3 million.
+The principal drivers of the reduction in cash were the payment of a significant portion of our fiscal 2014 performance bonuses in the first quarter of fiscal 2015, the repurchase and retirement of 388,800 shares of our common stock during the fiscal year-to-date period ended October 3, 2015, and increased capital expenditures related principally to outfitting our new office space in Boston, Massachusetts and Washington, DC for occupancy in the third and fourth quarter of fiscal 2015, respectively.
+Additionally, we had an increase in days sales outstanding ("DSO") from 99 days at the end of fiscal 2014 to 109 days at the end of the third quarter of fiscal 2015.

-Of the total cash and cash equivalents of \$17.2 million as of April 4, 2015, \$4.8 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.
+Of the total cash and cash equivalents of \$21.0 million at October 3, 2015, \$10.4 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.

-As of April 4, 2015, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
+As of October 3, 2015, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
 The financial institution has a short-term credit rating of A-2 by Standard & Poor's ratings services.
 We have not experienced any losses related to such accounts.
 We do not believe that there is significant risk of non-performance by the financial institution, and our cash on deposit at this financial institution is fully liquid.
 We continually monitor the credit ratings of such institution.
 A change in the credit worthiness of this financial institution could materially affect our liquidity and working capital.